ibm-cloud-docs/power-iaas/vpn-connections.md

 # Managing VPN connections
 {: #VPN-connections}

-You can connect an on-premises virtual private network (VPN) gateway to an IBM Cloud™ VPN gateway that is created within a Power Systems Virtual Server VPN gateway by using the VPN service that is provided by IBM Power Systems Virtual Server.
-You can use VPN to connect to the private network, complete your work securely, and log out.
+You can connect an on-premises virtual private network (VPN) gateway to an IBM Cloud™ VPN gateway that is created within a Power Systems Virtual Server VPN service.
+You can use the VPN to connect to the Power Virtual Server private networks, complete your work securely, and log out.
 This capability offers you site-to-site IP security (IPsec) VPN between your on-premises location and Power Systems Virtual Servers to enable low-cost secure connectivity.

 With VPN access, you can: